PhD - The minimum guaranteed funding is $19,000 per year for 48 months. For 2014-15, this minimum was raised to $20,000.

-MES - The minimum guaranteed funding for 2013-14 is $16,150/year to students who are accepted into our program.
+MES - The minimum guaranteed funding for 2014-15 is $18,000/year to students who are accepted into our program.
 This stipend is our Basic level of funding and is pro-rated based on the duration of study: 20 months (5 semesters) for a course-based MES, and 24 months (6 semesters) for a research-based MES.
+Students holding scholarships and bursaries have a higher levels of funding.

-Funding is made up of a combination of Queen's Graduate Awards (QGA), School support through Growth Awards, Supervisor/Advisor (MES course-based) support, external scholarships and Queen's internal fellowships and bursaries, teaching assistantships (TA) and research assistantships (RA).
+Funding is made up of a combination of Queen's Graduate Awards (QGA), School support, Supervisor/Advisor research funds (RA), external scholarships and Queen's internal fellowships and bursaries and teaching assistantships (TA).

 Select Job Postings.